top of page

 This type of psoriasis causes white, pus-filled blisters surrounded by red, irritated skin.
 It can occur anywhere on the body but is most commonly found on the hands and feet.

 This is the least common but most severe type of psoriasis, causing widespread redness, scaling, and itching of the skin.
-It can also cause fever, chills, and dehydration and may require hospitalization.
+It can also cause fever, chills, and dehydration and may require hospitalisation.

 It's important to note that psoriasis can present differently in each individual, and some people may have a combination of different types of psoriasis.
 A dermatologist can help diagnose and develop a treatment plan for psoriasis based on the individual's specific symptoms and needs.